 From 1 April 2013, councils had to design their own local scheme to support working-age people on a low income to pay their Council Tax.
 This is known as Local Council Tax Support.
 The Government still set the rules for pensioners, however, each local council decides what rules they will have for working-age people.

-Our Local Council Tax Support scheme helps to support over 26,300 of the poorest households in Doncaster to receive a reduction in their Council Tax.
+Our Local Council Tax Support scheme helps to support around 25,940 of the poorest households in Doncaster to receive a reduction in their Council Tax.

 The Council's Local Council Tax Support scheme